 Once in Lake Como, on the first day, we recommend a route through Villa Balbianello, Lenno, Bellagio, Brienno, Cernobbio and Como, which are some of the essential places to see in Lake Como, the latter being the place where you can stay if you want to do it in a town with a greater offer and prices.

 On this first day, if you have rented a car, you can do the whole journey by road and thus discover another perspective of this beautiful lake.
 In all the towns you will find parking although if you travel in high season, it can be more difficult to find a place quickly.

 On the second day, we recommend you take a boat trip on Lake Como that includes Varenna, Menaggio and Nesso, three of the most famous places you can see when traveling to Lake Como and that we recommend you not to miss.

 In addition to these proposals, the boat passes through other towns that you can also visit if you have a few extra hours or days.

 7. Boat on Lake Como

 Although there is a pier in all the towns, in principle the most common are Como or Bellagio.
-In any of them you can find kiosks that show all the information about the number of options that exist and different routes available.
+In any of them, you can find kiosks that show all the information about the number of options that exist and the different routes available.

 Something important is before taking any of the boats, check the schedules, since there is a fast service that takes approximately 1 hour to make the Como-Varenna route, while on the slow boat this route takes about 2 and a half hours.
 In our case we prefer the slow boat option, to be able to take advantage and stop in several towns, take pictures and enjoy the incredible scenery.